idexus/Sharp.UI/doc/propertybindings.md

-## Bindings
+# Property Bindings
-Sharp.UI allows you to create bindings using a property method parameter and fluent methods.
+Sharp.UI allows you to create bindings inside the property fluent methods.

 ```cs
 new Label()